zeroc-ice/ice-demos/cpp/Chat/server/README.md

 $ chatserver --Ice.Config=config.chatserver
 ```

-If you require Glacier2 run the following in a new shell:
+For push clients Glacier2 is also required, to start it run the following in a
+new shell:

 ```
 $ glacier2router --Ice.Config=config.glacier2router